-If for a given $j$ a superedge $\mathcal{B}_{i}$ has a $j$-right coloring which is $\sigma$-consistent for $\sigma$ as in Figure \ref{Fig_colSigma1}, then for any $\sigma$ a corresponding\thinspace$\sigma$-consistent $j$-right coloring of $\mathcal{B}_{i}$ is obtained by color permutation.
-Consequently, it is sufficient to check whether for a given $j$ a superedge $\mathcal{B} _{i}$ has a $j$-right coloring in colors $1$, $2$,$\ 3$ as in Figure \ref{Fig_schemesKappa}, since then it has a $\sigma$-compatible $j$-right coloring for any $\sigma$ of $G$.
+If, for a given $j$, a superedge $\mathcal{B}_{i}$ has a $j$-right coloring which is $\sigma$-compatible for $\sigma$ as in Figure \ref{Fig_colSigma1}, then for any other $\sigma$ a corresponding $\sigma$-compatible $j$-right coloring of $\mathcal{B}_{i}$ is obtained by color permutation.
+Consequently, it is sufficient to check whether, for a given $j$, a superedge $\mathcal{B} _{i}$ has a $j$-right coloring in colors $1$, $2$,$\ 3$ as in Figure \ref{Fig_schemesKappa}.

-For a $\sigma$-compatible right coloring $R_{j}^{i}$ of $\mathcal{B}_{i},$ its \emph{complementary} $j$-right coloring $\bar{R}_{j}^{i}$ of $\mathcal{B}_{i}$ is the $j$-right coloring which can be obtained from $R_{j}^{i}$ by swapping colors $\sigma(e_{i-1})$ and $\sigma(f_{i})$ along the Kempe chain $P^{l},$ i.e.
+For a $\sigma$-compatible $j$-right coloring $R_{j}^{i}$ of $\mathcal{B}_{i},$ its \emph{complementary} $j$-right coloring $\bar{R}_{j}^{i}$ of $\mathcal{B}_{i}$ is the $j$-right coloring which can be obtained from $R_{j}^{i}$ by swapping colors $\sigma(e_{i-1})$ and $\sigma(f_{i})$ along the Kempe chain $P^{l},$ i.e.

 We are now in a position to establish the first sufficient condition for the existence of a normal $5$-edge-coloring of a superposition $\tilde{G} \in\mathcal{G}_{C}(\mathcal{A},\mathcal{B}).$

 \begin{theorem} Let $G$ be a snark with a normal $5$-edge-coloring $\sigma,$ $C$ a cycle of length $g$ in $G,$ and $\tilde{G}\in\mathcal{G}_{C} (\mathcal{A},\mathcal{B})$ a superposition of $G$.
 If the superedge $\mathcal{B}_{i}$ is dock-right for every $i=0,\ldots,g-1$, then $\tilde{G}$ has a normal $5$-edge-coloring. \end{theorem}